ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 additional bits provides an exponential increase in tracking granularity similarly to introducing more Issuers (though with more potential targeting).

-For this reason, deployments should take amount of metadata used by an Issuer in creating redemption tokens must into account -- together with the bits of information that Issuers may learn about Clients otherwise.
+For this reason, deployments should take the amount of metadata used by an Issuer in creating redemption tokens must into account -- together with the bits of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers